nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * Referrals:
-  -- Print an extra copy of any referrals done during cutover period.
+  -- Print an extra copy of any referrals done during cut-over period.
 These can then be scanned into the target supplier system when you are live.

 * Scanning:
-  -- Everything that comes in during the cutover period will need to be scanned into the target system’s supplier once you are live.
+  -- Everything that comes in during the cut-over period will need to be scanned into the target system’s supplier once you are live.
 You need to make sure that you keep all the incoming letters together.

 * Bowel screening:
-  -- Ask to stop sending messages from a couple of days before cutover starts until after go-live.
+  -- Ask to stop sending messages from a couple of days before cut-over starts until after go-live.

 * 111 messages/Incoming clinical correspondence:
-  -- Leave all the messages received during the cutover period in the generic mailbox as they can be picked up from there and dropped into the target system once you are live.
+  -- Leave all the messages received during the cut-over period in the generic mailbox as they can be picked up from there and dropped into the target system once you are live.
 You may want to print copies for your GPs to view.

 * Out Of Hours:
-  -- The OOH reports will continue to come into the source system during cutover.
+  -- The OOH reports will continue to come into the source system during cut-over.
 You will need to keep a copy of each for scanning into the target system once live.

 * Summarisation/routine data entry:
   -- All of this will need to stop as the information will not be transferred to target supplier.